 Cat aggression?
 Yikes!
 When a snuggle-puss turns into a snarling ball of claws, owners are at a loss to understand or deal with cat aggression.
 You wonder, why does my cat bite me?
 Besides hurt feelings, cat aggression can cause injuries or cause the cat to lose a loving home.
 Learn more about cat fights here.

 4 KINDS OF CAT AGGRESSION

-Aggression can be caused by health issues including pain or hyperthyroidism.
+Health issues including pain or hyperthyroidism can cause aggression.
 Any sudden personality change demands a veterinary exam.
-But cats don’t aggress because they’re mean—they always have a good reason, whether it makes sense to humans or not.
+But cats don’t aggress because they’re mean—they always have a good reason, whether or not it makes sense to humans.
 Recognize these 4 common types of cat aggression and learn how to keep the peace.

 Your cat begs for attention, but then he bites you!
 Karma does this–ouch!
 “Why does my cat bite me?”